exercism/x86-64-assembly/exercises/concept/mixed-juices/.docs/hints.md

 ## 2. Determine how long it takes to make all ordered juices

-- You need to check if you have reached the end of the array, otherwise you might end up getting an error.
+- You need to loop a specified number of times (the length of the array), so you can use `loop`.
 - You can use `add` to add a value in the source operand to the destination operand.
-- You can use `dec` to reduce the value in the destination operand by 1.
 - You can reuse the already implemented `time_to_make_juice` function.

 ## 3. Replenish the lime wedge supply